 This is how I make no-added sugar strawberry jam without pectin, and even sometimes regular strawberry jam which helps it gel better.

-For shelf-stable jams or anything you're canning, it's crucial to sterilize glass canning jars first.
+For shelf-stable jams or anything you're preserving longterm at room temperature, it's crucial to sterilize glass canning jars first.
 Here are two simple methods to ensure your jars are properly sanitized:

 1. Option 1 (Hot Water Bath/Boiling Water Method): Wash jars, lids, and bands in hot soapy water; rinse.
 Boil in water for 10 minutes.
 Remove to a towel-lined countertop to prevent temperature shock breakage.
 Try to fill the jars while they're still hot.